 Rank Label of the claims Legal basis Comments 8 Tax-Soc Art.
 87 (3) of the Law on Banks, 30 March 2004, No. IX-2085 Claims related to the payment of taxes and to the budget and benefits of compulsory State social and health insurance and granted loans received on behalf of the State and with the guarantee of the State as well as recourse claims of the Guarantee Fund Administrator and representatives and/or of state institutions.
 9 Ins-Dep Art.
-87 (2) of the Law on Banks, 30 March 2004, No. IX-2085 Claims on the insured deposits, as well as the claims of the state undertaking "Deposit and Investment Insurance" on the expenses related to the use of the resources of the DIF (Deposit insurance fund) in accordance with the law.
+87 (2) of the Law on Banks, 30 March 2004, No. IX-2085 The claims on the insured deposits, the claims of the public institution "Deposit and Investment Insurance" on the expenses related to the use of the resources of the DIF (Deposit insurance fund) in accordance with the law, as well as the claims of the State on the state aid granted under the law to finance the transfer of assets, rights and liabilities.
 10 Emp Art.
 87 (1) of the Law on Banks, 30 March 2004, No. IX-2085 Claims of employees related to employment relationship.
 11 Secured liabilities - secured part Art.
 94 (1) of the Law on Insolvency of Legal Persons, 13 June 2019, No. XIII-2221 Claims against pledged assets